-In the event of failure, one is permitted to re-take the examination.
-If failure occurs in the Spring quarter of the second year and there is not sufficient time to schedule another exam in the academic year, one can re-take the exam in the Summer quarter following the second year, or the Autumn quarter of the third year.
-Students who need to re-take the exam will need to go through the same approval procedure (of their topic and committee) through the QEC once more.
-In addition, on a second trial, a week before the exam the candidate will present 7-10 pages of notes about their thinking regarding the topic to their exam committee.
+In the event of failure, one is permitted to retake the examination.
+If failure occurs in the Spring quarter of the second year and there is not sufficient time to schedule another exam in the academic year, one can retake the exam in the Summer quarter following the second year.
+Students who need to retake the exam will need to go through the same approval procedure (of their topic and committee) through the QEC once more.
+In addition, the student will need to present a 7-10 page write up about the selected topic to the ad hoc committee members for review.
+The write up will need to be turned into the ad hoc committee members no later than 1 month prior to the 2nd exam attempt.
 These written notes, together with the presentation, will provide the committee with a better understanding of how the candidate is contextualizing the material in question.
 The quality and understanding exhibited in the notes can be taken into account by the committee in deciding whether the student passes the second exam.

-If the student fails the Qualifying Exam on the second try, an ad hoc committee consisting of the student's Research Advisor and the Chair of the Graduate Studies Committee will be convened to discuss the student's further options with the student.
+If the student fails the Qualifying Exam on the second try, an ad hoc committee will be convened to discuss further options with the student.